dmd-program/dmd-100/topics/character.md

 11. **Foil character:** Typically contrasts the main character in qualities and values so that we may learn more about the main character.
 12. **Symbolic character:** This character represents an abstract concept like "hope" or "justice."

+See [tvtropes.org wiki](http://tvtropes.org/pmwiki/pmwiki.php/Main/CharacterizationTropes) for an expansive collection of character tropes.

 ## Character profile

 Creating a character profile is helpful to describe the way in which a character connects with and supports the telling of a story.

 1. Importance to story
-  - What role does the character play?
+   * What role does the character play?
-  - Characterization types
+   * Characterization types
 2. Physical Attributes
-  - Name, Age, Gender
+   * Name, Age, Gender
-  - Markings, tattoos
+   * Markings, tattoos
-  - Abilities, disabilities
+   * Abilities, disabilities
-  - Race/Ethnicity
+   * Race/Ethnicity
 3. Inner struggle and journey
-  - What motivates the character?
+   * What motivates the character?
-  - What does the character want more than anything?
+   * What does the character want more than anything?
-  - What do they fear most?
+   * What do they fear most?
-  - How do they hide their true selves from the world?
+   * How do they hide their true selves from the world?
-  - What would they want to be remembered for?
+   * What would they want to be remembered for?
-  - What do they learn by the end of the story?
+   * What do they learn by the end of the story?
 4. Personality
-  - Unique trait
+   * Unique trait
-  - Strengths
+   * Strengths
-  - Weaknesses
+   * Weaknesses
-  - Critical flaw that impacts the story
+   * Critical flaw that impacts the story
-  - Behaviors and actions
+   * Behaviors and actions
-  - Back story that explains why they are this way
+   * Back story that explains why they are this way
 5. Story interaction
-  - Internal conflicts
+   * Internal conflicts
-  - External conflicts
+   * External conflicts
-  - Meetings with other characters
+   * Meetings with other characters
-  - How are character flaws introduced into the story?
+   * How are character flaws introduced into the story?